jpetazzo/intro-to-docker/slides/Local_Development_Workflow.md

 ## Objectives

-At the end of this lesson, you will be able to:
+At the end of this section, you will be able to:

 * Share code between container and host.

 * Use a simple local development workflow.

 ---

 ## Using a Docker container for local development

-Never again:
+We want to solve the following issues:

 - "Works on my machine"

 - "Not the same version"

 - "Missing dependency"

 By using Docker containers, we will get a consistent development environment.